THE INDIGENOUS PEOPLE ARE CHAMORU

 THERE’S NO SUCH THING AS A FAST LANE

 Research shows (and Guam proves) that life near the equator just moves slower than elsewhere.
 There are no freeways and no fast lanes on Guam, but who needs one when you’re on vacation?
 Take a chill pill and just go with the (slow) flow when you get behind the wheel.
 Remember that you probably came to Guam to get away from the hustle and bustle of city life anyway.

 THERE ARE TWO TEMPERATURES ON GUAM: HOT AND HOTTER

 Or should we say, humid and humider.
 Guam’s temperature ranges between 75-85 degrees Fahrenheit with a humidity level of 60-80% throughout the year.
 Its dry season runs between January and June, while the rainy season is between July and December.
 The months of January through March are generally the coolest with June through August being the hottest.
 Come prepared with lightweight clothing, a hat, water bottle, umbrella, sunglasses, and good walking shoes.
-Find out more about What to Wear on Guam.

 BE TYPHOON READY